Introducing: Postcard Club

 Email, after all, is 52 years old at the time of this writing.
 The internet is 40.
 When you consider that Homo sapiens have been on this planet for about 300,000 years, those numbers represent a single blink of a single eye.

-Zoom out even further to remind yourself that earth is 4.5 billion years old, and our entire existence as a species equates to the blink of an eye—thus reducing our aforementioned inventions, cute as they are, to the teeniest, tiniest fraction of a blink.
+Zoom out even further to remind yourself that earth is 4.5 billion years old, and our entire existence as a species equates to the single blink of a different eye—thus reducing our aforementioned inventions, cute as they are, to the teeniest, tiniest fraction of a blink.

 My point being: the tools we’re using to meet right here, and right now, as old hat as they might feel to us at times, are indeed very, very new.
 They’re awesome.
 They’re powerful, capable of great things.
 I mean, I’m writing this in Seattle, Washington, and I know that the second I hit “Send” it’ll go out to anyone who has subscribed regardless of where they live on the planet.
 One click and boom, there it is.